ccollicutt/packer-kubeadm-vsphere/README.md

 This is packer configuration to build a vm template to run kubeadm in a vsphere environment, mostly for testing the Cloud Provider Interface (CPI) and Container Storage Interface (CSI).
 You can use packer to build a template and then use that template to create kubernetetes nodes in vsphere.

-This is mostly based on [Myles Gray's work](https://blah.cloud/kubernetes/creating-an-ubuntu-18-04-lts-cloud-image-for-cloning-on-vmware/).
+This is mostly based on [Myles Gray's work](https://blah.cloud/kubernetes/creating-an-ubuntu-18-04-lts-cloud-image-for-cloning-on-vmware/) as well as the [K8S on vSphere with Kubeadm tutorial from the Cloud Provider vSphere SIG](https://cloud-provider-vsphere.sigs.k8s.io/tutorials/kubernetes-on-vsphere-with-kubeadm.html)

 I also borrowed most of the packer config from a github repository that I can no longer find.
+I'll update this readme when I track it down again.
+Apologies.

 ## Versions and Dependencies